How to Find an

 Rose Park

-When you look for a piano teacher either online or in-person, sometimes it’s just quite hard to tell whether the instructor is professional, friendly and suited for you.
+When you look for a piano teacher either online or in-person, it can sometimes be difficult to tell whether the instructor is professional, friendly, and a good fit for you.

 Try a Half Hour Piano Lesson Completely For Free!